michael2012z/BitBible/markdown/KJV/files/Exod.md

 40. And for Aaron’s sons thou shalt make coats, and thou shalt make for them girdles, and bonnets shalt thou make for them, for glory and for beauty.

-41. And thou shalt put them upon Aaron thy brother, and his sons with him; and shalt anoint them, and consecrate them, and sanctify them, that they may minister unto me in the priest’s office.consecrate…: Heb. fill their hand
+41. And thou shalt put them upon Aaron thy brother, and his sons with him; and shalt anoint them, and consecrate them, and sanctify them, that they may minister unto me in the priest’s office.

-42. And thou shalt make them linen breeches to cover their nakedness; from the loins even unto the thighs they shall reach:their…: Heb. flesh of their nakednessreach: Heb. be
+42. And thou shalt make them linen breeches to cover their nakedness; from the loins even unto the thighs they shall reach:

 43. And they shall be upon Aaron, and upon his sons, when they come in unto the tabernacle of the congregation, or when they come near unto the altar to minister in the holy place; that they bear not iniquity, and die: it shall be a statute for ever unto him and his seed after him.